 - American Indian and Alaska Native alone*

 - Native Hawaiian and Other Pacific Islander alone*

 - Two or more races*

 Our particular column of interest here was the number of people who identified as Hispanic or Latino.

 We limited our analysis to non-CDPs with a population greater than 5,000 people.
 That left us with 16 cities.

-We then calculated the percent of residents that are Hispanic.
+We then calculated the percent of residents that are Hispanic or Latino.
 The percentages ranked from 11.8% to 0.6%.

-Finally, we ranked each city based on the percent of Hispanic population with a higher score being more Hispanic than a lower score.
-Huron took the distinction of being the most Hispanic, while Brandon was the least Hispanic city.
+Finally, we ranked each city based on the percent of Hispanic or Latino population with a higher score being more Hispanic or Latino than a lower score.
+Huron took the distinction of being the most Hispanic or Latino, while Brandon was the least Hispanic or Latino city.

 Huron is a city in Beadle County, South Dakota, United States.
 The population was 12,592 at the 2010 census.
 It is the county seat of Beadle County.
 Huron was the home of now-defunct Huron University.
 The Huron Plainsman, also referred to as the Plainsman, is the newspaper.
 The first settlement at Huron was made in 1880.
 The city was named after the Huron Indians.
 It is currently the ninth largest city in South Dakota, but it once was the fourth.
 Huron was in the running for capital of South Dakota but lost out to Pierre due to Pierres positioning.